jfo/blog/source/drafts/making-sounds2.md

 appear to be _exactly_ what we need, so [spoiler alert, it is not what we need but] let's try it out [anyway]!

-We can adjust the code from the very first wave example from before from:
+I can adjust the code from the very first wave example from before from:

 ```c
 void loop() {